Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 Why?
 Because of the **Verification Tax**.

 Generative AI is confidently wrong.
 If a model is 95% accurate, you still have to check 100% of its work to find the 5% of errors.
-The economic formula for AI adoption isn't just about speed; it's:
+The economic formula for AI adoption isn't just about speed.

 When systems are confidently wrong, people accumulate **"Trust Debt."** They spend more time forensic-checking the AI's output than they would have spent writing it themselves.